Herman Hollis: Battle of Barrington and death

 Nelson staggered over to where Hollis lay by the pole before making his way to the FBI agents' car.
 Since Nelson and Chase's stolen car was no longer operable, Chase assisted the badly wounded Nelson into Cowley's car and transferred their guns and equipment into the agents' vehicle.
 Gillis, who had continued lying in the field during the shootout, jumped into the government vehicle as Chase drove it away.
 The fierce gun battle was over in less than five minutes.

 The first bystander to reach the scene ran to where Hollis lay face down; he had suffered severe wounds to the back of his head.
 The man tried to speak to Hollis, but Hollis only moved his eyes and gasped.
 Next, the man ran to Inspector Cowley.
 Cowley, who suffered serious stomach wounds in the gunfight, instructed the man to look after Hollis first, then call the Chicago field office and report what had happened.
 Flagging down a car, witnesses loaded Hollis inside and directed the driver to Barrington General Hospital; Hollis died before they reached the hospital only a short distance away.
 A witness then found a rosary in Hollis' pocket and called a priest.
-Cowley died early the next morning at a hospital in Elgin, Illinois after unsuccessful stomach surgery.
+Cowley died early the next morning at a hospital in Elgin, Illinois, after unsuccessful stomach surgery.
 Nelson, critically injured, died at approximately 8 pm that evening.

 Hollis was survived by his wife and young son, Edward, who found out about his death when they arrived at the FBI Chicago Field Office that day to surprise Hollis to go Christmas shopping.
 Hollis is buried in Glendale Cemetery in his hometown of Des Moines, Iowa.

 Aftermath

-Prosecutors indicted Chase for the murders of both Hollis and Cowley, but for some reason Chase was not immediately tried for Hollis' murder, only for murdering Cowley.
+Prosecutors indicted Chase for the murders of both Hollis and Cowley, but for some reason Chase was not immediately tried for Hollis's murder, only for murdering Cowley.
 Convicted of that crime, Chase began serving his lengthy jail sentence; however, by the mid-1950s Chase had still not been tried for Hollis's murder.
-Hoover announced that if Chase were ever released from prison, then Hoover would prosecute Chase for Hollis' murder.
-Chase was aware of the pending indictment for Hollis' murder but took no action for approximately twenty years.
-Then, in April 1955, Chase or his attorneys filed a motion demanding that prosecutors either seek an immediate trial on Hollis' murder or dismiss the indictment altogether.
-Prosecutors opposed the motion, but later that year, the United States District Court dismissed the indictment, holding that Chase was entitled to a speedy trial on the indictment for Hollis' murder and that Chase's mere knowledge of the indictment and his failure to take action did not waive this right.
+Hoover announced that if Chase were ever released from prison, then Hoover would prosecute Chase for Hollis's murder.
+Chase was aware of the pending indictment for Hollis's murder but took no action for approximately twenty years.
+Then, in April 1955, Chase or his attorneys filed a motion demanding that prosecutors either seek an immediate trial on Hollis's murder or dismiss the indictment altogether.
+Prosecutors opposed the motion, but later that year, the United States District Court dismissed the indictment, holding that Chase was entitled to a speedy trial on the indictment for Hollis's murder and that Chase's mere knowledge of the indictment and his failure to take action did not waive this right.
 With this indictment dismissed, Chase became eligible for parole; he was eventually paroled in 1966 and died of cancer in 1973.